poissonconsulting/yesno/README.md

 ensure the user consciously chooses (as opposed to automatically types their response).

-The second, `yesno2()`, ask a custom yes-no question with two fixed responses.
+The second, `yesno2()`, ask a custom yes-no question with two responses.

-It is designed to be used in situations where a user needs to choose one of two options both of which have consequences.

 ## Demonstration